-Breast symmetrisation is a procedure used for correcting asymmetric breasts, which describes a difference in the size, shape and position between the two breasts.
+Breast symmetrization is a procedure used for correcting asymmetric breasts, which describes a difference in the size, shape, and position between the two breasts.
 Most women have asymmetrical breasts to some degree.
 These minor differences do not cause any concern.
 But if the difference is greater than one cup size, women generally visit a breast consultant in London due to anxiety and distress over their uneven breasts.
-Breast symmetrisation can improve breast symmetry and help to regain confidence in your body.
+Breast symmetrization can improve breast symmetry and help to regain confidence in your body.

 What does the surgery involve?

-Breast symmetrisation surgery depends on the individual case.
+Breast symmetrization surgery depends on the individual case.
 The corrective procedures may include the following:

-- Breast augmentation is a breast enlargement surgery that uses implants which add volume and fullness to the breasts.
+- Breast augmentation is a breast enlargement surgery that uses implants that add volume and fullness to the breasts.

 - Breast reduction surgery: this surgery carefully eradicates excess breast tissue in order to shrink and firm the breasts.